Hameau de la Reine: Réchauffoir

-The warming room is recessed at the rear of the Queen's house.
+The warming room is recessed at the rear of the queen's house.
 It has a stone interior and included a large kitchen, a bakery, a fireplace and pantry, also linen and silverware.
-It was used to prepare the dishes for dinners given by the Queen in the house or mill.
+It was used to prepare the dishes for dinners given by the queen in the house or mill.

 Dairy

-There were originally two dairies: one in which the dairy products were made, and one in which the Queen would taste them.
-The Preparation Dairy was destroyed during the First Empire.
-Each were designed with sanitation in mind: the rooms are light colored marble, which gives the impression of cleanliness.
+There were originally two dairies: one in which the dairy products were made and one in which the queen tasted them.
+The Preparation Dairy was destroyed during the First Empire (First French Empire).
+Each were designed with sanitation in mind: The rooms are light-colored marble, which gives the impression of cleanliness.

 Farm

 Valy Bussard, the farmer, came to the Hameau to run a functional farm.
 Decorated in a rustic style, the farm included three bedrooms, a kitchen, and a dining room.
-It was well stocked with animals and vegetable gardens, whose crops led to agricultural and culinary experimentation at Versailles.
+It was well stocked with animals and had vegetable gardens, whose crops led to agricultural and culinary experimentation at Versailles.